 The bad news is that the new iPad looks just like the iPad 7, which means large bezels around the display and an old-school Touch ID button.
-And as versatile as the first-gen Apple Pencil is, there is no where to store it.
-Overall, though, we're very positive on the iPad 2020, and it belongs on our best tablet list.
+And as versatile as the first-gen Apple Pencil is, there is nowhere to store it.
+Overall, though, we're very positive about the iPad 2020, and it belongs on our best tablet list.

 The new iPad has the same price as the previous model at $329 for the Wi-Fi model and $459 for the Wi-Fi + Cellular model.
 The device is available in 32GB and 128GB capacities.